sot1986/nuxt-laravel-precognition/README.md

 ];
 ```

-5. You can use the UseForm composable that is autoimported by this module.
+5. You can use the useForm composable that is autoimported by this module.

 <!-- Badges -->
 [npm-version-src]: https://img.shields.io/npm/v/nuxt-laravel-precognition/latest.svg?style=flat&colorA=18181B&colorB=28CF8D